-An exit interview is a survey conducted in the presence of someone who is leaving an organization.
-Most commonly, this occurs between an employee and an organization, a student and an educational institution, or a member and an association.
+An exit interview is an interview conducted in the presence of someone who is leaving an organization.
+Most commonly, this occurs between an employee and an organization, a student, and an educational institution, or a member and an association.

 It is important for each organization to customize its own exit interview in order to maintain the highest levels of survey validity and reliability.
 Research shows that the average response rate for exit interviews is approximately 30%.
 With just a little extra effort, you should be able to double that response rate.